Guest Editor’s Note

 A Wheelchair Travel Q&A With Rosie Dunn Who Has Visited 39 US States and 20 Countries

-Rosie at Wembley Stadium in London for Taylor Swift: The Eras Tour Rosie is a travel writer and content creator based in Nashville, Tennessee.
+Rosie is a travel writer and content creator based in Nashville, Tennessee.
 She has been a full-time manual wheelchair user for more than 25 years following a spinal cord injury.
-From her wheelchair, she has travelled to 20 countries […]
+From her wheelchair, she has travelled to 20 countries and 39 U.S. states.

 Accessible travel through the Lens of a flight attendant with a limb difference

-Sydney Australia Sarah Tuberty moves through airports, airplanes and cities with a clarity shaped not by training manuals, but by a lifetime of lived experience that has taught her where systems support people and where they quietly fall short.
-Born with a congenital limb difference, disability has always been part of […]
+Sarah Tuberty moves through airports, airplanes and cities with a clarity shaped not by training manuals, but by a lifetime of lived experience that has taught her where systems support people and where they quietly fall short.

 Sarah Tuberty on travel, access and visibility